 Facebook is a business

 We should not complain about Facebook.
-Don’t forget that Facebook is a business, it is not a charity organisation.
+Don’t forget that Facebook is a business, it is not a charity organization.
 Their main goal is to make money for their shareholders and they can do whatever they want to do with their own site.
 Accept this and work around it.
 There are more than one billion people using Facebook actively so it is a major player and can help you get your content in front of more eyeballs.

 Create shareable content